sgmurphy/wordpress-plugins/mystickyelements/readme.txt

 9. Change the color of your icons, contact form, text, and anything else!

 == Changelog ==

+= 2.2 =
+Option to open any tab by default when the page loads Icon text color can be changed now
+Font Awesome CSS files were optimized
+Option to show the reCAPTCHA brand
+Custom classes were added to all the My Sticky Elements channels Various bugs were fixed

 = 2.1.9 =
 Improved live chat integration